-P-Biotechnology Course #5041
+P- Biotechnology Course #5041

-Level: 11-12

-Length: Year (10 credits)

 Prerequisite: Completion of one year of Chemistry

-Graduation: Elective credit

 College Prep: Life Science lab (d) requirement

 The ROP biotechnology course is designed to prepare and interest students in basic laboratory techniques and introduce them to concepts and beginning competency in the field of bioscience.
 The bioscience industry includes agricultural biotechnology and pharmaceutical companies, as well as clinical and research laboratories in hospitals, universities, government, and independent settings.
 The course is divided into four parts.
 Each part will build on and interact with the others.
 Students will learn how to document and record their work in a research notebook.
 Students will begin to use and analyze research publications and popular scientific literature (printed materials and Internet search).
 This course will give students a head start in post-secondary microbiology, genetics molecular biology, biochemistry, and immunology courses.